pedrogomes1/cypress-testing/README.md

 ## What is inside?

-Follow-up of the [end to end testing](https://www.udemy.com/course/cypress-na-pratica/) course with cypress in practice by taught by [Willian Justen](https://github.com/willianjusten)
+Follow-up of the [end to end](https://www.udemy.com/course/cypress-na-pratica/) front end test course with cypress in practice by taught by [Willian Justen](https://github.com/willianjusten)

 ## :computer: Main technologies used: